Towards Understanding Sparse Filtering: A Theoretical Perspective: Introduction

 We begin by arguing that any unsupervised learning algorithm, in order to work properly, has to deal with the problem of preserving information conveyed by the probability distribution of the data.
 Given that feature distribution learning ignores the problem of learning the data distribution itself, a natural question arises: \emph{how is the information conveyed by the data distribution preserved in feature distribution learning and, specifically, in sparse filtering?}\\

 The actual success of sparse filtering suggests that the algorithm is indeed able to preserve relevant information conveyed in the distribution of the data.
 However, no explanation for this behavior has been given.
 We suggest that information may be preserved through the preservation of the structure of the data.
-To understand how this may be, we focus on the transformations of the data defined by the algorithm.
-We investigate the properties of these transformations and then pose the following question: \emph{is there any sort of data structure that is preserved by the processing in sparse filtering?} \\
+To understand how this may be, we study the properties of the transformations within the algorithm and pose the following question: \emph{is there any sort of data structure that is preserved by the processing in sparse filtering?} \\

-Through a theoretical analysis we prove that sparse filtering does indeed preserve information through the preservation of the data structure defined by the cosine neighborhoodness.
+Through a theoretical analysis we show that sparse filtering implemented using an absolute-value non-linearity does indeed retain information through the preservation of the data structure defined by the relations of neighborhoodness under the cosine distance.
 Relying on this, we investigate whether our theoretical results can be used to explain the success or the failure of sparse filtering in real applications.
-In particular we consider the following questions: \emph{can we explain the success of sparse filtering in terms of the type of structure preserved?
-Can we counterfactually explain the failure of alternative forms of sparse filtering on the grounds of information preservation?
-Can we identify scenarios in which sparse filtering is likely to be helpful and other scenarios in which it is likely not to be useful? }
+In particular we consider the following questions: \revvv{Following Rev3 I rephrased this using an impersonal form}{}\emph{can the success of sparse filtering be explained in terms of the type of structure preserved?
+Can the failure of alternative forms of sparse filtering using different non-linearities be explained counterfactually on the grounds of information preservation?
+Is it possible to identify scenarios in which sparse filtering is likely to be helpful and other scenarios in which it is likely not to be useful? }